Scutia myrtina

 Scutia myrtina is a species of plant in the family Rhamnaceae.
 It is commonly known as cat-thorn.

 Description

-Scutia myrtina is a variable plant that may grow as a shrub or tree of 2-10 m tall with trunk diameter to 30 cm or often a scandent liane, climbing by means of thorns.
+Scutia myrtina is a variable plant that may grow as a shrub or tree of 2-10 m tall with a trunk diameter of 30 cm or often a scandent liane, climbing by means of thorns.
 Older bark is dark, corky and longitudinally fissured.
-Younger growth is hairy and branchlets green and angular.
+Younger growth is hairy and branchlets are green and angular.
 The thorns are sharp, recurved and paired at the nodes, but sometimes absent.
 The common name, cat-thorn, refers to the thorns that look like a cat's claw.

-Leaves are ovate to obovate in shape, often notched at the apex, but always with mucronulate tip, opposite with usually entire margin, sometimes wavy.
+Leaves are ovate to obovate, often notched at the apex, but always with mucronulate tip, opposite with usually entire margin, sometimes wavy.

 The fruit is a berry with black skin and white flesh containing two to three seeds.

 Distribution

 The plant is found in Asia and Africa.

 Conservation

-Scutia myrtina has not been assessed for the IUCN Red List (as at 2018-05-07), but is listed as least concern in the Red List of South African Plants.
+Scutia myrtina has not been assessed for the IUCN Red List (as of 2018-05-07), but is listed as the least concern in the Red List of South African Plants.